ZapolyarnyDev/wikifly/README.md

 ## 📃 License

-Copyright (c) 2025 ZapolyarnyDev
+&copy; 2025 ZapolyarnyDev

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.